How long should I expect to be in therapy?

 Weekly sessions are a great place to start, as it affords us the opportunity to get to know each other and decide how best to proceed.
 During these first few visits we can discuss any changes to frequency that might make sense.

 If weekly sessions start to feel like too much, we can plan to meet every other week.
-I have found that this model works best for those who want to schedule longer sessions but prefer to come in less often.
+This also is a natural progression in therapy as you begin to heal, you will require less support.

 How long is a session?

 In-office visits are 53 minutes.
-My intensive sessions are 150 minutes.
+My intensive sessions are between 120 and 240 minutes.

 Can more than one person attend an intensive program?